vdelachaux/UI-with-Classes/UI/Documentation/Classes/dropDown.md

 # dropDown

-The`dropDown` class provides an interface to manage properties and actions of [Drop-down List](https://developer.4d.com/docs/20/FormObjects/dropdownListOverview) widgets using an Object.
+The`dropDown` class provides an interface to manage properties and actions of [Drop-down List](https://developer.4d.com/docs/20/FormObjects/dropdownListOverview) widgets using an `Object` as data source.

 The `dropDown` class is available via the [`form`](form.md#objects) class through the `DropDown` interface.